dthpham/sminterpolate/README.md

 * [`beignet`]()
 * [`pocl-opencl-icd`]()

+When finished, you can run `$ butterflow -d` to print a list of all detected devices.

 For more information on how to satisfy the OpenCL requirements, please read [this page](http://wiki.tiker.net/OpenCLHowTo).
 If you're on Arch Linux, see [this page](https://wiki.archlinux.org/index.php/Opencl).

 ##Usage